The Fairy Folk of Ireland

 What kind of image does that expression, ‘the fairy folk’ conjure up when you hear it?
 Something a bit like this…

-Maybe you see something a little more ‘Tinkerbell’, a sweet pretty little thing with gossamer wings, so tiny it could fit in the palm of your hand?
+Maybe you see something a little more ‘Tinkerbell’, a sweet pretty little thing with gossamer wings, so tiny she could fit in the palm of your hand?

 That’s the traditional view, but let me tell you, Ireland’s fairies are a whole other kettle of fish.
 Oh, and by the way, don’t ever refer to them with the ‘F’-word, as I have done here… they are not over-fond of the term, and may do you a mischief you may come to regret!